JawadAhmadCS/Document-Summarizer-RAG-Groq/src/README.md

-model folder and urils file is temporary and will be deleted after some experimentes
+model folder and ocr_utils.py file is temporary and will be deleted after some experimentes